mnyoshie/qrlc/README.txt

-# QRL C
+# QRL utilities in C

-Tests
+Still in its draft

 Based from github.com/theqrl/qrl

 Requires:

-- lcrypto -lrandomx -lcurl -lpthread
+- lcrypto -lrandomx -lleveldb -lpthread

 # License

-Parts of this source directory are written by the QRL contributors and
+Parts of this source directory are written by the QRL/C contributors and others.

-M. N Yoshie.
+Sources written by the QRL contributors are released under their License.

-Sources written by them are releases under their own License.
+Sources written by the QRLC contributors are released under MIT License.

-Sources written by M. N. Yoshie are released under MIT.
+See the accompanying notice at every sources for it's author and license.